-The height of each curve on the chemical lines DOES NOT indicate how much herbicide was used; it is more analogous to the emphasis, time, or area covered, almost always by spot spray.
-The Pre-Emergence line would be shorter in height but if it reflected actual area you wouldn't see it, so think of it as scaled by 5-10 times compared to the Post-Emergence line.
+The height of each curve on the chemical lines is analogous to the emphasis, time, or area covered, almost always by spot spray, not how much herbicide was used.
+The Pre-Emergence line would be shorter in height but if it reflected actual area you wouldn't see it, so think of it as scaled by 5-10 times compared to the Post-Emergence line, but it certainly made a bigger contribution in terms of the time saved.